 |Politics of Culture and Development of Professional Arts||

 |Final Research Paper||

 |Master’s Art Project||

 Admission to the second cycle study programme Music Performance, Contemporary Music is open for individuals having completed the first cycle (Bachelor’s) studies in the field of Music.
-If the applicant has completed the first cycle studies in the field other than Music, during the admission interview, they have to submit documents (a professional portfolio) proving at least one year’s professional experience.

 The admission score (its maximum value is 10) consists of the following:

 - The evaluation of entrance examination (performance of the contemporary chamber music programme or the improvisational music programme on the chosen instrument and music performance on the chosen musical instrument): weighted coefficient 0.6;